openflighthpc/flight-metal-server/docs/routes.md

 Kickstarts have a `blob` relationship that can be use to download the file in a raw format.
 This should be included in the relevant `Legacy` or `Uefi` file.

+### Create

+TBA

-### Create and Update
+### Update

-Kickstart entries are created and updated using the same route.
-The `payload` attribute must contain the content of the uploaded file.
+Updates the kickstart file with the new file content given by the required `payload` attribute.

+*BUG*: Currently this path will create kickstart that do not exist.
+This will be fixed in future release.

 *SYNTAX:*
 ```